hyperledger/web3j/docs/source/smart_contracts.rst

 LISP Like Language (LLL)
   A low level language, Serpent provides a superset of LLL.
-There's not a great deal of information for working with LLL, the following blog `/var/log/syrinx <http://blog.syrinx.net/>`_ and associated `GitHub <https://github.com/zigguratt/lll-resurrected>`_ is a good place to start.
+There's not a great deal of information for working with LLL, the following blog `/var/log/syrinx <http://blog.syrinx.net/>`_ and associated `lll-resurrected GitHub <https://github.com/zigguratt/lll-resurrected>`_ repository is a good place to start.

 In order to deploy a smart contract onto the Ethereum blockchain, it must first be compiled into a bytecode format, then it can be sent as part of a transaction. web3j can do all of this for you with its :ref:`smart-contract-wrappers`.
 To understand what is happening behind the scenes, you can refer to the details in :ref:`creation-of-smart-contract`.

 Given that Solidity is the language of choice for writing smart contracts, it is the language supported by web3j, and is used for all subsequent examples.